 Step 4: Hit Reset and then choose Reset Network Settings.

-Force restarting can always be a useful way to fix many kinds of iPhone issues. iPhone keeping saying Wi-Fi password is incorrect is no exception.
+Force restarting can always be a useful way to fix many kinds of iPhone issues. iPhone says the Wi-Fi password is incorrect is no exception.
 Ways to reboot your iPhone vary from your iPhone version.

 Step 1: Press and then release the volume up button quickly;